 Be kind to yourself!
 December can be the most difficult time of year for families living with FASD.
 Accept that you may have bad days, and where possible schedule time to look after yourself as well as your loved ones.
 NOFASD’s page on caring for yourself has lots of ideas for maintaining health and energy, and also webinars presented by the mother of a child with FASD.

-All of us at NOFASD wish you a happy summer holiday, and a Christmas as relaxing and joyful as it can be for your family’s circumstances.
+All of us at NOFASD wish you a summer holiday as relaxing and joyful as it can be for your family’s circumstances.

 Read more NOFASD Australia blogs